takeovernat/PickerApp/README.md

 `npm start`

+the app should now be running on http://localhost:3000/

 ## notes

-to reset test data in database run the script
+with db.sqlite3 file commited to this repo you don't have to run any migrations, however to reset test data in database to the original test data run the script

 `python3 manage.py runscript populate`